usnistgov/mobile-threat-catalogue/_stack-threats/STA-18.md

 layout: threat
 ThreatCategory: Baseband Subsystem
 ID: STA-18
-Threat: Exploitation of remote code execution vulnerability, for example to install unauthorized firmware that enables eavesdropping.
+Threat: Remote Code Execution
 ThreatOrigin:
+ThreatDescription: A vulnerable baseband subsystem on a device can leave the device exposed to remote code execution attacks, allowing the adversary to execute code with the same level of permissions as the baseband software.
 ExploitExample:
   - Samsung S6 calls open to man-in-the-middle base station snooping [^48]
   - Software flaw puts mobile phones and networks at risk of complete takeover [^49]